 2. Task sequencing (text-only)

-Put in order the different steps necessary to carry out an activity (written content).
+Put in order the different steps needed to carry out an activity (written content).

 - Improve planning.